NEXUS PRAYER: STEP THREE – KNOW

 Just as God is triune, so is man (and woman).
 God created us “in His image” as body, soul, and spirit Genesis 1:27.
 Consequently, we can “know” Him in all three realms.

 When I was an agnostic, I tried to know God with my head.
-After choosing to become a Christian, a follower of Christ, I began to know God with my heart (soul).
-Today, and especially thanks to Nexus Prayer, I know God with all my body, mind, and spirit.
+After choosing to become a Christian – a follower of Christ – I began to know God with my heart (soul).
+Today, thanks to nexus prayer, I know God with all my body, mind, and spirit.
 Indeed, Scripture’s simplest “definition” or description of God is found in I John 4:7,8 “…God is love.”
-A post that more fully examines this vitally important word “Know” that is strategically embedded in Psalm 4:10 and halfway through the Nexus Prayer cycle is forthcoming, but for now, and in a very real way, suffice it say that when you get to this stage of Nexus Prayer, you may feel free with full confidence to exchange the word “know” for “love.”
+A post that more fully examines this vitally important word “know” that is strategically embedded in Psalm 4:10 and halfway through the nexus prayer cycle is forthcoming.
+But for now, and in a very real way, suffice it say that when you get to this stage of nexus prayer, you may feel free with full confidence to exchange the word “know” for “love.”
 It follows naturally from the previous step: I am …loved.

 Know God with our Body

 In prayer, we are to bring our whole body under control I Cor.
 9:27.
 It takes discipline to be still, quiet our mind, and listen to God in prayer.
 Our body represents “world consciousness” – how we connect with the world.
 We can therefore know God through His creation Romans 1:20.
 For example, even the physical intimacy shared between a husband and wife illustrates the intimate communion (the nexus) we are capable of having with God through prayer.
 Interestingly, the word “know” in the following two examples is the identical word (although in different tenses) used in Psalm 46:10:

 - “And Adam knew Eve his wife, and she conceived…” Genesis 4:1

 - “Then said Mary unto the angel, How shall this be, seeing I know not a man?”
 Luke 1:34